riffcc/open/Signals.md

 and they get a system that lets them **collaborate seamlessly**.

+The final unfairness - *anyone* can run this kind of service at this point, too, and **we will actively help them to do so if they want to**.

+Instantly, an entire new market opens up allowing people a true freedom of choice never really available before.

 ## The Collaboration
 Think about what this now does for collaboration.